-In order to become a real estate agent, you have to take licensing classes and exams that are prescribed by the state; you also have to take continuing education courses to remain certified over time.
+In order to become a real estate agent, you have to take licensing classes and exams that are prescribed by the state, along with continuing education courses that uphold your certification over time.

-Why are ethics important in a real estate transaction?
-Well, any real estate professional will be privy to your private information and records as they help you navigate a significant financial transaction.
-They will also be responsible for helping you make a fair bid and to negotiate a final sale.
-By hiring a Realtor, you’ll know that you are in capable hands, with someone who is representing your best interests while keeping your information confidential.
+Any real estate professional that you work with will be privy to your private information and records as they help you navigate a significant financial transaction.
+They will also be responsible for helping you make a fair bid and negotiate a final sale.
+By hiring a Realtor, you’ll know that your home transaction is represented by a capable professional who, above all, will maintain your best interests and confidentiality.

 Wondering how to find a Realtor?
 Hire one of ours!
-All Edina Realty agents are Realtors who have agreed to work by the shared code of Realtor ethics.
+Unlike other companies, Edina Realty only works with agents who are Realtors.
+That means when you work with Edina Realty, you have the benefit of working with a true local expert who has agreed to work by the shared code of Realtor ethics.

-A Realtor can help you pick the right house
+How Realtors help buyers pick the right house

-A Realtor is also trained to help you find a home that meets your specific requirements, including properties that:
+A Realtor is also trained to help you find a home that meets your specific requirements in a city that best suits you, including properties that: